“Greater guest experience = greater ROI – Improves the human condition.”

 Better coverage = better satisfaction = return on investment

 Emergency use — such as after a major storm or flood — is one common application.
-If a standard tower is damaged and requires repair, using a MAX makes sense from a practical standpoint.
+If a standard tower is damaged and requires repair, using a MAXX makes sense from a practical standpoint.
 However, these towers are also used during major occasions such as for the Super Bowl, media coverage of a big event, or a large parade or festival.
 Additionally, a cell-on-wheels setup can provide a temporary signal when a standard tower is being built — a process that isn’t always fast enough to keep up with consumer needs.

 Better coverage = better satisfaction = return on investment